netotaku/clarkson.io/src/content/blog/vibe-coding.md

 ---
-title: Vibe Coding; A Developer’s Experiment in Working with AI
+title: Vibe Coding.
+Buddying up with ChatGPT
 description: Recently, I set myself a challenge; to step deliberately into new territory and see how modern tools—and AI—could change how I think, not just how I code.
 pubDate: 'May 01 2025'
-heroImage: '/images/vibe-coding.jpg'
+heroImage: '/images/rick.jpg'
 ---
 Recently, I set myself a challenge: to step deliberately into new territory and see how modern tools—and AI—could change how I think, not just how I code.